ErKatz/octoprint_multi_printer_instructions/README.md

 As of 2022, Raspberri PI units are almost impossible to find at a reasonable cost, if at all.
 If you have multiple 3d printers to control, the 1-1 model of server per printer that relied on rpi needs a second thought.

-To run multiple octoprint server instances, docker is a very reasonable option, but there are a few subtleties that must be addressed, otherwise things might work fine for a while... then got nuts when you reboot the system or disconenct and reconnect devices at an arbitrary order.
+To run multiple octoprint server instances, docker is a very reasonable option, but there are a few subtleties that must be addressed, otherwise things might work fine for a while... then get nuts when you reboot the system or disconenct and reconnect devices at an arbitrary order.

 For this, lets say we wish to control 3d printers, called "mini1" and "mini2" amd "mk3s".